Wondering which visa you need to visit Bali? Here we take you through the different types of Indonesian visas, and how to get them.

 Price: IDR 500,000 (exclusive of the extension)

-Average processing time: The system will send the electronic visa on arrival (e-VoA) within 1×24 hours.
+Average processing time: The electronic visa on arrival (e-VoA) is processed within 24 hours.

 If your country of citizenship is listed on the official immigration website, then you’re eligible for the Visa On Arrival (VOA).
 It’s a hassle-free option that lets you purchase your visa at the airport upon arrival.
-And while you can apply for the e-VOA online before your trip (to be used within 90 days of the date of issue), make sure you leave enough time for the visa approval process.
-Visa processing in Indonesia can be delayed due to weekends and public holidays, which is when the immigration offices are closed.
+Alternatively, you can apply for the e-VOA online before your trip (to be used within 90 days of the date of issue).
+Just make sure you leave enough time for the visa approval.
+Visa processing in Indonesia can be delayed due to weekends and public holidays, when immigration offices are closed.

 C1 Tourist Visa 60 Days – Single-Entry